-Chronic Wasting Disease – The Laws
+Chronic Wasting Disease - The Rules

-Rules to Prevent CWD in Idaho
+Rules to Reduce Risk of CWD in Idaho

 Hunters are responsible for knowing the rules in the locations outside of Idaho.